ktakashi/r6rs-springkussen/doc/symmetric.md

 (define key (make-symmetric-key #vu8(0 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15)))

 (define (encrypt-text key text)
-  ;; A cipher may not be reusable, if it holds a state, such as IV (let ((cipher (make-symmetric-cipher aes/cbc key cipher-mode-parameter)))
+  (let ((cipher (make-symmetric-cipher aes/cbc key cipher-mode-parameter)))
     (symmetric-cipher:encrypt-bytevector cipher (string->utf8 text))))

 (define (decrypt-text key bv)
-  ;; A cipher may not be reusable, if it holds a state, such as IV (let ((cipher (make-symmetric-cipher aes/cbc key cipher-mode-parameter)))
+  (let ((cipher (make-symmetric-cipher aes/cbc key cipher-mode-parameter)))
     (utf8->string (symmetric-cipher:decrypt-bytevector cipher bv))))